Churchill magazine

 Tips for driving someone else's car

-It’s always a good idea to familiarise yourself with a different car before you drive off.
+Even when you've got the right cover in place, it’s always a good idea to familiarise yourself with a different car before you drive off.
 For example, if you’ve been used to driving an automatic car for a few years, you might find a manual gear system quite daunting.

 Give yourself the opportunity to get used to a new car.
 Check the seat position, mirrors, clutch and gears before taking it on the road.
 It’s always better to be safe than sorry.